 Lewes Climate Hub is an alliance of local environmental and community groups.
 We aim to provide a central information and networking point on all climate and environment-related projects, events and activities happening in and around Lewes.
 This includes practical advice on activities from home retrofitting to improving energy efficiency and biodiversity, and also building resilience in the face of global warming.
-We warmly welcome any Lewes group that would like to join our alliance, including groups not directly involved in environmental activities but that are concerned about climate change.
+We warmly welcome any Lewes group that would like to join our partner groups, including those not directly involved in environmental activities but are concerned about climate change.
 Email to learn more.

 The Railway Land Wildlife Trust exists to inspire environmental sustainability by bringing nature to the heart of Lewes.
 Our beautiful purpose built centre, the Linklater Pavilion, can be found at the entrance to the Railway Land Local Nature Reserve.
 We provide lifelong environmental learning opportunities for the whole community, and promote nature based solutions to climate change. https://www.railwaylandproject.org